nexiality/documentation/release/nexial-core-v2.5.changelog.md

   `search` with `replace`.
 - [NUMBER &raquo; whole](../expressions/NUMBERexpression#whole): code fix so that fractional numbers are properly converted to whole numbers.
+- fixed issue of expressions with multiple closed square bracket.

 ### [Flow Control](../flowcontrols)